eventespresso/event-espresso-core/docs/G--Model-System/statuses.md

 They cannot, however, be added to other events.

 ## Other Models
 Other models have no status.
-They live life to the fullest then go in a blaze of glory.
+They live life to the fullest then go out in a blaze of glory.